-A peripheral module will only be enabled if both the associated bit in the PMD register is cleared and the peripheral is supported by the specific dsPIC DSC variant.
+A peripheral module will only be enabled if both the associated bit in the the PMD register is cleared and the peripheral is supported by the specific dsPIC variant.
 If the peripheral is present in the device, it is enabled in the PMD register by default.

-Note: If a PMD bit is set, the corresponding mod-

-ule is disabled after a delay of 1 instruction

-cycle.
-Similarly, if a PMD bit is cleared, the

-corresponding module is enabled after a

-delay of 1 instruction cycle (assuming the

-module control registers are already

-configured to enable module operation).
+- Note: If a PMD bit is set, the corresponding module is disabled after a delay of 1 instruction cycle.
+Similarly, if a PMD bit is cleared, the corresponding module is enabled after a delay of 1 instruction cycle (assuming the module control registers are already configured to enable module operation). - Note 1: In the dsPIC30F6011 and dsPIC30F6013 devices, the DCIMD bit is readable and writeable, and will be read as "1" when set. - 2: In the dsPIC30F3014 device, the T4MD, T5MD, IC7MD, IC8MD, OC3MD, OC4MD DCIMD and C1MD bits are readable and writeable, and will be reas as "1" when set. - 3: In the dsPIC30F2011, dsPIC30F3012 and dsPIC30F2012 devices, the U2MD bit is readable and writeable, and will be read as "1" when set.